Destination XL Group (OTCMKTS:DXLG) Releases FY 2021 Earnings Guidance

-Destination XL Group (OTCMKTS:DXLG) last issued its quarterly earnings data on Monday, August 30th.
-The company reported $0.27 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.03 by $0.24.
+Destination XL Group (OTCMKTS:DXLG) last announced its quarterly earnings results on Monday, August 30th.
+The company reported $0.27 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.03 by $0.24.
 Destination XL Group had a net margin of 4.84% and a return on equity of 137.94%.
-Equities research analysts anticipate that Destination XL Group will post 0.7 EPS for the current fiscal year.
+Analysts predict that Destination XL Group will post 0.7 EPS for the current year.

 Destination XL Group, Inc engages in the retail of specialty products.
 It offers shirts, pants, shorts, outerwear, activewear, suiting, underwear and lounge, shoes, and accessories.
 It distributes its products under the following brand names: Destination X, DXL, DXL Men’s Apparel, DXL Outlets, Casual Male XL, and Casual Male XL Outlets.